 I feel character bookmarks are better for when you have an established fanbase who might view them as collectible – especially if you are doing conventions.

 A neat thing I did was hold an informal feedback/contest on my IG account.
 I posted images and asked followers to vote on the ones they liked best.
 Those posts were some of the most commented on my account in a long time.

-BTW the photos I ended up using are from istockphoto on my Essentials plan.
-The wolf photo was Photoshopped enhanced when comments said it needed more magic.
+BTW the photos I ended up using are from iStockPhoto, on my Essentials plan.
+The wolf photo was Photoshop enhanced when comments said it needed more magic.

-Text: The bookmark is a teaser – use words and phrases that excite interest and than direct them to do something.
+Text: The bookmark is a teaser – use words and phrases that excite interest and then direct them to do something.